G-ZNJ8QW23K9

 Spray decreases the visibility for the other drivers on the roadway.
 Not only does the spray create a danger to the other drivers, but is an indication that an excessive amount of water is on the roadway.

 After a very serious accident, I evaluated the roadway.
 My client wanted to know if the water on the roadway contributed to the accident.
-And if it did, how did the water affect the driver?
+And if it did, how did the water affect the driver's ability to control his vehicle?

 I found two problems.
 First, I determined that water could not get off the roadway because of the minimum amount of cross slope.The cross slope was very flat and was not capable of discharging the water to the side of the roadway in an efficient manner.